Open to Buy Reporting

 Overview

-This guide outlines the process of running reports in edgepulse.biz to assist in the calculation of Open to Buy (OTB).
-OTB is a crucial financial planning tool that helps manage inventory purchases, ensuring optimal stock levels while maintaining cash flow.
+This guide outlines the process of running reports in EdgePulse.biz to assist in the calculation of Open to Buy (OTB).
+OTB is a crucial financial planning tool that helps businesses manage stock purchasing decisions by balancing planned sales, inventory levels, and purchasing capacity.

 Summary